 This helps students generate some ideas so no one says “I don’t know what to write about.”
 But, they absolutely do not need to use one of the ideas we discuss.
 Again, they can write about anything they want.
 Then I send them off to write for as long as they can.
 I bounce around the room and check in with each student.
 I simply ask “What are you writing about?” or “What do you plan to write about?”

 I end the session when a few kids start to say “I’m done” or get restless.
 We haven’t really talked about what to do when they are “done” so, I let that slide for today.
 We share as a whole group today.

 Lesson #2: You are never done writing.
 Ever.

-Here’s where we talk about what we can do when we think we are done: read it to yourself to make sure it sounds right, add more details, add more to the picture, start a new story.
+Here’s where we talk about what we can do when we think we are done: read it to yourself to make sure it sounds right, add more details, add more to the picture, and start a new story.
 It is great to make this into an anchor chart or a mini reference poster they can glue right into their journals or keep in their writing folders.
 I model adding more details.
-And send them off writing.
+And send them off in writing.
 We share in small groups today.

 For this next lesson, I use my time to model writing a very short story.
 I make sure to dramatically announce that I don’t know how to spell a word.
 Then, I introduce the strategies that writers use for spelling.
 Notice: ask the teacher is not one!
 I proclaim that from this point forward, I will never spell a word for you.
 Phew, feels good to take that responsibility off my plate.